Cook County Board of Commissioners 3rd district

-Cook County Board of Commissioners 3rd district is a electoral district for the Cook County Board of Commissioners.
+Cook County Board of Commissioners 3rd district is a single-member electoral district for the Cook County Board of Commissioners.
+It is currently represented by Bill Lowry, a Democrat.

+History

-The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of holding a set of two at-large elections (one for ten seats from the city of Chicago and another for seven seats from suburban Cook County).
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 1994 boundaries

 When the district was first established, it covered parts of the South Side of Chicago and southwest suburbs of Cook County.

 2001 redistricting

-New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States Census.
+New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States census.

 In regards to townships and equivalent jurisdictions, the district's redistricted boundaries included portions of the city of Chicago, as well as portions of Worth Township.

 2012 redistricting

-The district currently, as redistricted in 2012 following the 2010 United States Census, lays entirely within the city of Chicago, including part of the central city and the South Side.
+The district, as redistricted in 2012 following the 2010 United States census, laid entirely within the city of Chicago, including part of the central city and the South Side.

-The district is 21.95 square miles (14,046.55 acres).
+The district was 21.95 square miles (14,046.55 acres).